IsaacBell/IsaacBell/README.md

   1. Combinatorics.
 A major weak area of mine.
   2. Expected value and probability, which I believe is my weakest area in both math and CS contexts.
   3. Chairman trees / Ji Driver Trees.
-It's hard to find info on these structures, though, outside of Chinese Olympiad papers, so it's going to require a Sunday deep dive at some point.
+It's hard to find info on these structures, though, so it's going to require a Sunday deep dive at some point.

 - 📫 How to reach me: ...